Working with messages

 Select Add/Remove columns… from context menu or from a toolbar.
 There will be some performance hit as more columns are added to view, especially when remote queues are accessed.

-Exporting list of messages
+Exporting messages to CSV

 See also: Bulk sender - Creating multiple copies